Michael Massey Player Props: Royals vs. Nationals

-The Kansas City Royals and Michael Massey, who went 0-for-0 last time in action, take on Josiah Gray and the Washington Nationals at Kauffman Stadium, Saturday at 4:10 PM ET.
+The Kansas City Royals, including Michael Massey and his .385 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter MacKenzie Gore and the Washington Nationals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Nationals.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Nationals.

 Michael Massey Game Info & Props vs. the Nationals